Wilma Neruda: Life and career

 Neruda, like many other influential musicians of the 19th century, was a child prodigy.
 Several of her siblings, including Maria Neruda and Franz Xaver Neruda, were also child prodigies in their own right, and pursued professional musical careers in adulthood.
 During her career as a child prodigy, Neruda's birth year was reported in different years, between 1838 and 1840.
 Lying about the age of a child musician wasn't uncommon; the appearance of being younger made their talents seem more impressive.
+Recently, Encyclopedia of Brno History reports the date of birth 29 March 1838, according to her home law document and the record in the parish registry.

 The family moved to Vienna, where she studied with Leopold Jansa (1795–1875), a professor at the University of Vienna.
 Jansa apparently overheard Wilma playing the violin while visiting the Neruda household and insisted she study violin with him, despite her age and gender.
 She made her first public appearance as a solo violinist in Vienna at the age of seven, playing a violin sonata by Johann Sebastian Bach.
 The talented Neruda children began touring Europe performing programs of chamber music.
 These concerts were received with considerable enthusiasm, and audiences especially favored Wilma's technical facilities and musical maturity.
 Around the age of 11, Neruda made her solo debut with the London Philharmonic Orchestra, performing a violin concerto by Charles August de Bériot.

 Neruda married Swedish musician Ludvig Norman (1831–1885) in Stockholm in 1864 and had two sons, Franz Ludvig and Felix Wilhelm Waldemar.
-Their marriage would unfortunately prove to be an unhappy one.
-However, as a devout Catholic, Neruda did not believe in divorce.
+Their marriage would unfortunately prove to be an unhappy one; although, as a devout Catholic, Neruda did not believe in divorce.
 As their relationship further deteriorated, Neruda moved to London.
 The remainder of their marriage would be spent apart, until Ludvig Norman's death in 1885.

-Neruda married the German-English pianist and conductor Charles Hallé (1819–1895) in 1888.
+Following the death of her first husband in 1885, Neruda married the German-English pianist and conductor Charles Hallé (1819–1895) in 1888.
 The two had met and performed together years prior on various chamber music tours, and stayed in regular correspondence.
 When he was knighted later in 1888, Wilma Neruda adopted the title Lady Hallé.
 Neruda's second marriage would be happy, but unfortunately short.
 Charles and Lady Hallé toured as a piano and violin duo with great success, in Europe, South Africa and Australia.